ak9024/nobi-assesments/README.md

 ### Getting Started

-Just for notes this project just covering one cycle transaction with assumption NAB value keep with default value == 1.
+Just for notes this project just covering one cycle transaction with assumption NAB value keep with default value == 1, if want to add to adjust NAB, just hit endpoints `/api/investments` with POST method to create new investment with adjustable NAB value.

+### API Endpoints

+Customers

+POST /api/customers - Create a new customer

+GET /api/customers - Get a list of customers

+GET /api/customers/{customer_uuid} - Get details of a specific customer

+Investments

+POST /api/investments - Create a new investment

+GET /api/investments - Get a list of investments

+GET /api/investments/{investment_uuid} - Get details of a specific investment

+Transactions

+POST /api/transactions/deposit - Make a deposit transaction

+POST /api/transactions/withdraw - Make a withdrawal transaction

+GET /api/transactions/customer/{customer_uuid} - Get transactions for a specific customer

+Portfolio

+GET /api/portfolio/{customer_id}/{investment_id} - Get portfolio details for a customer and investment

 If you have `docker` just run `sh run.sh` to run docker compose and integration testing for the api, please check ./tests/api_test.go for references.